New Italy government seeks green light from Senate - Journal du Cameroun

 The coalition of the anti-establishment Five Star Movement and centre-left Democratic Party (PD), led by Prime Minister Giuseppe Conte, easily won a confidence vote in the lower house on Monday.

-Tuesday’s ballot was set to be a closer affair as the government has a smaller Senate majority — about eight votes more than the majority of 161 needed.
+Tuesday’s ballot was set to be a closer-cut affair as the government has a smaller Senate majority — about eight votes more than the majority of 161 needed.

-But political watchers have said it is expected to be given the green light.
+But political watchers have said it is expected to get the green light.

-Salvini has accused the M5S and PD, who have long despised each other, of wedding purely over their dislike for him.
+Salvini has accused the M5S and PD, which have long despised each other, of wedding purely over their dislike for him and their fear of fresh elections.

+“You are the minority in this country… You can run for a few months, but you cannot escape (elections) indefinitely,” he said.

-“Our doors are open to those who think first of their dignity rather than their seat (in power),” he said Tuesday as he reached out to M5S supporters in particular who may feel betrayed by the Movement’s new alliance with the centre-left.
+Salvini reached out to M5S supporters in particular who may feel betrayed by the Movement’s alliance with the centre left.

+Conte did not mention Salvini by name, but slammed the “arrogance” of the man who felled the previous government and demanded “full powers” — the exact words used by wartime dictator Benito Mussolini.

 The most pressing issue facing Rome will be the upcoming 2020 budget, a key test for relations with Brussels.